franciscoescher/goopenai/README.md

 It implements the methods described in the docs: https://platform.openai.com/docs/api-reference/introduction

-Implemented methods can be found
+Implemented methods can be found in the Interface.go file.

 ## Installation